graphql/community-wg/social-media/social-media-guide.md

 Hot takes are allowed, but trolling and clickbait content are discouraged.

 Quoting/retweeting other community members is strongly encouraged as that increases the network effect.
+That being said, no single community member or vendor should receive disproportionate attention.
+The GraphQL foundation is a vendor neutral organization and must promote different groups and individual fairly.

 ## Example content